-1. Be the first to call on the best load
+1. Be the first to call on the best load.

 When evaluating load boards, ask yourself:

+- The best load board is one that helps you be fast and first.
 Is it innovative?
 Fast and easy to use?
-Nothing’s more frustrating than fussing with clunky technology, the very thing that’s supposed to simplify your job and make it easier.
-It’s one thing to find a good load, quite another to book it before someone beats you to the punch.
-The best load board is one that helps you be fast and first.
+Nothing’s more frustrating than fussing with clunky technology, the very thing that’s supposed to make your life easier.
+It’s one thing to find a good load, but quite another to book it before someone beats you to the punch.
 What if you could book loads instantly on your schedule, from the road, maybe even outside broker business hours?

-With Load Board Pro, you’ll see loads from thousands of trusted brokers posted in real time—including Book It Now loads.
+With Load Board Pro, you’ll see loads from thousands of trusted brokers posted in real-time—including Book It Now loads.
 Don’t miss out on a great-paying load because you were waiting for the load board to refresh.

-2. Work with the right brokers
+2. Work with the right brokers.

-3. Negotiate the highest rates
+3. Negotiate the highest rates.

 Getting higher rates for each load means more money in your pocket over the long haul.
-But how do you know that you’re getting paid fairly on a load?
-On Truckstop.com Load Board Pro, you can use RateMate to see posted, paid, and submitted rates by equipment type and lane when talking with a broker about a load.
+But how do you know that you’re getting paid fairly for a particular load?
+On Truckstop.com Load Board Pro, you can use Rate Insights to see posted, paid, and submitted rates by equipment type and lane when talking with a broker about a load.
 This will give you more power when negotiating.